ohrrpgce/ohrrpgce/README-custom.txt

 You may freely distribute GAME.EXE, with your .RPG files provided that you include a copy of LICENSE-binary.txt so that people will know where to get the source code.
-No other files are needed for people to play your RPG files
+No other files are needed for people to play your RPG files.

 If you have questions, read the FAQ at http://hamsterrepublic.com/ohrrpgce/F.A.Q.html